 There is no foreign tax credit provision in the Macau Complementary Tax Law.
-Foreign tax credit is only available under the relevant provisions of the comprehensive tax arrangements/agreements that Macau has entered into with the People's Republic of China, Portugal, Mozambique, and Cabo Verde, respectively.
+Foreign tax credit is only available under the relevant provisions of the comprehensive tax arrangements/agreements that Macau has entered into with the People's Republic of China, Portugal, Mozambique, Cabo Verde, and Vietnam respectively.

 Capital investment incentives

 A 50% reduction in complementary tax and stamp duty on certain transactions, as well as exemptions from annual industrial tax (currently exempt for all taxpayers) and property tax (up to periods prescribed by the MFB), are allowable for taxpayers in the manufacturing industry (as defined in the Decree-Law) whose capital investment is aimed at the introduction of new products or high technology, improvement of productivity, and increase in exports of goods to new markets.

 Where profits are retained in reserves and reinvested in installation of new equipment within the following three financial years, the reinvested reserves can be deducted from taxable profits, provided that the reinvested reserves are attributable to profits earned from normal business operations and the investment is considered to be beneficial for the economic development of Macau.

 Profits derived by approved offshore institutions from prescribed offshore service-related activities are exempt from all forms of taxes, such as complementary tax, annual industrial tax (currently exempt for all taxpayers), and stamp duties.